Kalaw Super Travel Guide

 There are a couple of decent spots to watch the sun come up or go down in Kalaw, though admittedly any place on a ridge or up on one of the higher hotels will give you a decent view.
 I wouldn't say that there is one magical place

 The Thein Daung monastery on the top of the hill on the opposite side of the highway (North side) is an easily accessible spot that gives a nice view over the town and area.
 Just follow the covered stairs up and take your time.
-If you head back down behind and around the monastery complex, you can get an even better view of the sun actually setting.
+If you head back down behind and around the monastery complex, you can get an even better view of the sun actually setting in the west.

 If you're quite the walker, you can head out of town to the World Peace Pagoda (see below).
 There are some nice 360 views from up here, but keep in mind it is more than an hour walk back to Kalaw, so make sure you have a headlamp / torch so you can find your way back after dark.